 In WordPress, each category can be customized with its own slug, description, and SEO settings.
 When you create a category for real estate market reports, take the time to set up the category’s settings for higher search engine rankings.

 Each blog post you create should have a featured image, and your real estate market report is no different.

 Featured images are important because they add visual interest to your blog post, and attract views through social sharing.
 Furthermore, when you upload an image to your WordPress media library, you have the option to customize the title, caption, description, and alt attributes for increased SEO juice with pictures.

 Video is a great feature to include in your real estate market reports.
-Not only does video add visual interest and additional learning for your viewer, but can also increase the amount of time a visitor spends on your website, and the amount of actions (clicks) that viewer takes while on your site.
+Not only does video add visual interest and additional learning for your viewer, but it can also increase the amount of time a visitor spends on your website, and the number of actions (clicks) that the viewer takes while on your site.
 Increased time on site and increased actions add authority to your website in search engine rankings.

 Keller Williams real estate agents have the benefit of taking advantage of the KW Video Library.
 The library offers a wide array of pre-recorded videos wherein you can record your voice using a pre-determined script.
 The Keller Williams video library includes a national market report.
 Although the national real estate market report offers some benefit, a localized report would hold more power when it comes to generating leads.

 Another way to include video is by using a dash-cam in your car while you drive around various neighborhoods.
 Best practice suggests that you have a driver so that you can focus on what it is you’re wanting to convey, such as highlights from your real estate market report.

 Writing a monthly real estate market report doesn’t have to be rocket science.
 Mark your agenda for the monthly task, gather the facts from available resources, then follow the steps for generating your local market analysis.
 Your report can help establish you as an expert in your industry, in your area, can nurture relationships by providing valuable information, and pack a punch for search engine rankings.